How to Create a First Impression with Home Decor

 Happy New Year!

 First I would like to share as I reflect on my own personal experience of gardening as a child growing up in North Dakota.
 I am forever grateful to my parents and grandparents who made the life long impression.
 My love for peonies came from my mother's beautiful bushes that came into life in the Summer and both my Grandmothers array of various florals.
 I was fortunate to enjoy the lovely flowers but more importantly delicious produce we enjoyed from our vegetable gardens.
 Today, I think it is fair to say many of us have concerns about the quality of our food.
 When gardening you learn to appreciate the value of the "nutrients" in the soil, and what pesticides have "not" touched the produce being placing on the table.
 When gardening there is also the act of touching the soil that can actually bring physical healing.
-If you are interested in this healing method, look up what is called "
+If you are interested in this healing method, look up what is called "earthing " as it can have a significant impact on your well being and health.

 Visually the garden can bring great pleasure to the soul.
 Some of my most relaxing moments are sitting in our backyard taking in the beauty of the greenery and flowers.
 When I lost my mother the place I went to was my garden as I looked to my plants and flowers to bring me healing.
 Artificial floral design is my business but, it is the natural garden that brings inspiration to my work.
 I hope you will consider gardening and also experience the tremendous gratification from this labor of love.
 Keep in mind space is not a determining factor.
 I have seen some amazing gardens on patios of apartment complexes and tiny back yards of townhouses.
 You will not require a large space but you will need some basic tools and tips to begin.